badrnezhad/UnitTestApp/README.md

 # UnitTestApp

-Android Application in kotlin for unit test example
+Android Application in java for unit test example

 This is a simple application which has educational aspect.